JNAIC/STRN/README.md

-the open code for paper Structural ***Topology Refinement Network for Skeleton-Based Action Recognition***
+The open code for the paper ***"Structural Topology Refinement Network for Skeleton-Based Action Recognition"*** is currently under preparation.